giantswarm/docs/src/content/guides/openfaas/index.md

 Open http://127.0.0.1:3000/ and log in with username `admin` and the password obtained before.

-Add a data source for Prometheus.
+Next, we set up Prometheus as a data source.

 - Name: OpenFaaS Prometheus
 - Type: Prometheus
 - URL: `http://prometheus:9090`
 - Access: Server (default)

 Go to http://127.0.0.1:3000/dashboard/import to open the Import screen.
-Paste the ID 3526 to import the dashboard https://grafana.com/dashboards/3526 in to the appropriate field.
+Paste the ID `3526` to import the dashboard https://grafana.com/dashboards/3526 in to the appropriate field.

 Select the data source `OpenFaaS Prometheus` you created before.

+TODO: Screenshot

 ## Auto-scaling